katelynrwalker/bike-share/README.md

 ## Data Pipeline

-Data was collected in real time from the JUMP API for Santa Cruz, CA (https://sc.jumpbikes.com/opendata/gbfs.json).
+Data was collected in real time from the [JUMP API for Santa Cruz, CA](https://sc.jumpbikes.com/opendata/gbfs.json).
 This API is updated once a minute with real time data on the location and battery status of each bike available for rental.
 Bikes currently being rented disappear from the API.
 I collected a couple weeks worth of data using an Amazon EC2 server, and then aggregated them using a series of pandas transformations in the featurization.py code.
 This aggregation resulted in a data set where each row is a single "idle event" - a bike that is parked and then sits for some period of idle time before being rented or moved.

 The featurization pipeline also adds a geospatial reference to each idle event, and then uses spatial joins to add city zoning and census information to each idle event.
 Spatial joins allowed me to add features to a point from data found in a GIS shapefile - a point which falls within a shapefile polygon is assigned the features of that polygon.
 These geospatial actions are accomplished using the geopandas package.

 ## Some General Observations

-The clean_EDA.ipynb notebook takes a first pass through the data at a high level - looking at general patterns and seeing what we can learn about bike shares in Santa Cruz before we get deep into number crunching and modeling.
+The [clean_EDA.ipynb](https://github.com/katelynrwalker/bike-share/blob/master/clean_EDA.ipynb) notebook takes a first pass through the data at a high level - looking at general patterns and seeing what we can learn about bike shares in Santa Cruz before we get deep into number crunching and modeling.
 Take a look at that file to get an intial understanding of what's going on (with lots of pretty pictures!)

 ## Modeling